- NYC is temporarily expanding outdoor seating options for restaurants and bars during NYC’s reopening. Visit

 - The adjoining sidewalk must be free of major obstructions such as fire hydrants, driveways, newsstands or bus stops.
 The presence of certain types of underground utilities may render locations unsuitable for Street Seats.

-- The street characteristics must be deemed suitable for such installations by DOT.
+- The street characteristics must be deemed suitable for such installations by NYC DOT.
 Sites close to intersections or driveways or where turns or lane changes occur could be rejected due to safety concerns.

 - The parking regulations at the curb must be suitable for the installation cannot be a moving traffic lane at any time of day.
 Examples of unsuitable regulations include bus stops, fire zones, authorized vehicle parking or no stopping zones.

-Standard Design Options:
+Standard Design Option:

 Custom Design Options:

 These options require compliance with our Design Guidelines and design drawings must be signed and sealed by a New York State- certified architect or engineer.
-DOT engineer review and approval is also required.
+NYC DOT engineer review and approval is also required.

-- Platform, Customizable Design.
 This option is characterized by a platform that is flush with the curb for easy access.

-- Non-platform, Custom Design.
 This type of Street Seat is directly on the roadbed.

 Operations and Maintenance